2017 Tennessee Titans season

-The 2017 Tennessee Titans season was the franchise's 48th season in the National Football League and the 58th overall.
+The 2017 season was the Tennessee Titans' 48th in the National Football League (NFL) and the 58th overall.
 It also marked the franchise's 21st season in the state of Tennessee as well as the second full season under head coach Mike Mularkey.
 They equaled their record from a year ago, and not only that, with a 15–10 win over the Jacksonville Jaguars in Week 17, they clinched their first playoff berth since 2008.
 In the first round, the Titans rallied from a 21–3 halftime deficit against the Chiefs to win 22–21, winning their first playoff game since 2003.
-However, they were defeated by the New England Patriots in the Divisional Round by the score of 35–14.
+However, they were defeated by the New England Patriots in the divisional round by the score of 35–14.
 Despite making the playoffs and winning a playoff game, this would be Mularkey's final year coaching the Titans, as they parted ways after the season ended.
 This is also the last season where the Titans wore their uniform design since 1999.